Melbourne-AstroCode/.github/profile/README.md

-# Melbourne-AstroCode
+# UniMelb-NSGW

-Welcome to the research software hub of the UniMelb GW group.
+Welcome to the research software hub of the UniMelb NS-GW group.